Wednesday, January 25, 2023

 The verb “ehe'ye” – I will be – is contained in “YHVH”, the name which Elohim is now, by His own initiative, revealing to Moshe (6:2).
 Thus the letters h.v.h (hey, vav, hey), which are tantamount to h.y.h (hey, yod, hey) meaning “to be”1 form the root of the venerated tetragrammaton.
 "Being" and "present" both originate from this one root.
 The Tetragrammaton, therefore, speaks of "being" and of the "present presence".

 Now that Moshe learns Elohim’s name, he hears Him say something quite surprising and unexpected, namely: “I appeared (literally – I was seen va’ye’ra) to Abraham, Isaac and Jacob, as El Shaddai, but My name YHVH, I did not make known to them” (6:3).
 Before we continue, let us take note of the echoes of B’resheet 18:1, where this very word, “va’yera” – “and He was seen” (or appeared… to Avraham), opens up the Parasha of that name.
-As to Ya’acov, he did know Elohim as El Shaddai (ref.
-28:3, 35:11) but, the name YHVH is, nevertheless, mentioned in connection with the Patriarchs.
+As for Ya’acov, he did know Elohim as El Shaddai (ref.
+28:3, 35:11), but the name YHVH is nevertheless mentioned in connection with the Patriarchs.
 In fact, there is evidence that they used this name when addressing Elohim (e.g. Gen. 15:8).
 The Sages discuss this point at length, but we will not delve deeply into the subject other than to say that since He revealed Himself to them as “El Shaddai”, the “Mighty Breasted One”, or by implication the ”Mighty One Who is Sufficient”, it was this aspect of His being with which they must have been most familiar.
 In the course of His ongoing and progressive revelation of Himself, the Elohim of Yisrael is about to demonstrate that He is in control of the present, the One Who Is Present, and truly the One who IS the Present: He is the Yah-Hoveh.
 (Yah, as His name and also connected to the verb “to be”, is used a number of times, e.g. Ex.
 17:16, although may be lost in the translation, and in many other instances in the Psalms.)
 In chapter 9:3, “the hand of YHVH", that was “to be on [Pharaoh’s] cattle…” is rendered as “yad YHVH hoya”.
 “To be on” in this case is “hoyah” (which contains the same letters as YHVH), meaning that He is fully present and brings to bear this Presence as He chooses.

 The passage, which starts in verse 3 of Chapter 6 and continues all the way to verse 8, constitutes a unique and significant unit, in both content and form.
 The beginning statement is also found at the end (v.
 8): "I am YHVH".
-In verse 3 reference is made to the Patriarchs, while a similar reference shows up just before the end, in verse 8, in the form of a very emphatic statement (cf. last Parasha, Ex.
+In verse 3, reference is made to the Patriarchs, while a similar reference shows up just before the end, in verse 8, in the form of a very emphatic statement (cf. last Parasha, Ex.
 3:15,16).
 The third point in this monologue deals with the Covenanted Land (v.
 4) and is echoed at the beginning of verse 8.
 Verse 5 talks about the groaning (and therefore sufferings) of the Children of Yisrael, while verse 7 again deals with the same theme of suffering.
-Thus, the four elements mentioned appear both in the first and second half of the passage, although the second time round the order of these themes is reversed (in what may be termed as a chiastic structure).
+Thus, the four elements mentioned appear both in the first and second halves of the passage, although the second time round the order of these themes is reversed (in what may be termed a chiastic structure).

-The central part of this passage stands firmly on its own, as a precious stone framed in fine filigree made up by the four repetitions mentioned above (i.e. YHVH’s Name, Patriarchs, Land, and Sufferings).
+The central part of this passage stands firmly on its own, as a precious stone framed in fine filigree made up by the four repetitions mentioned above (i.e., YHVH’s Name, Patriarchs, Land, and Sufferings).
 It reads as follows, “Therefore say to the children of Israel: `I am YHVH, and I will take you out (ve'hotze'ti) from under the burdens of the Egyptians, and I will deliver (ve’hi’tzalti) you out from their bondage, and I will redeem (ve'ga'alti) you with an outstretched arm and with great judgments.
 And I will take (ve'la'ka’ch'ti) you to me for a people’” (6:6-7 emphases added).
 Here too there is a ‘foursome’, although this time it is of four verbs, which describe a process.
 First comes the "taking out" from one place to another, second is the “deliverance” from the enemy and the rigors of the impending desert journey.
 The third level, “redemption”, is also deliverance, but connotes “judicial ransoming”.
 The "redeemer" is a “go'el”, which in the Bible is synonymous with a "blood relative".
 Hence, this announcement in and of itself renders the Divine Redeemer as a blood relative who has the means and will to purchase the object of his redemption, take it upon himself to recover and restore everything (including that which has been lost) to right order, and be an avenger of wrongs (e.g. Lev.
 25:26; Num.
 5:8; Ruth 3:12, Ruth 4; Josh.
 20:5).
 Finally, the "taking" here is much like the "taking of a wife" in marriage (see Gen. 25:20, for example).

 When this series of actions is completed “…you shall know that I am YHVH your Elohim” (6:7).
 Immediately following this, YHVH continues to promise to “bring you into the land which I swore to give to Abraham, Isaac, and Jacob; and I will give it to you as a heritage: I am YHVH” (v.
 8, emphases added).
-The declaration “I am YHVH" pronounced both at the beginning and end of the passage, powerfully denotes His all-encompassing view and position, contrasted with the restricted human perspective and vantage point of the Sons of Yisrael.
+The declaration “I am YHVH, pronounced both at the beginning and end of the passage, powerfully denotes His all-encompassing view and position, contrasted with the restricted human perspective and vantage point of the Sons of Yisrael.
 The progressive process we have been following evidences that there is only One who can act on every level, with nothing ever being required of the recipients.
 This IS the grace, “which is not of yourselves [but] it is the gift of Elohim!”
 (Ephesians 2:8).
 However, for this grace to be appropriated, faith is required and thus we move on to the anticlimactic end (v.
 9): “So Moses spoke thus to the sons of Israel, but they did not listen to Moses on account of their despondency and cruel bondage”.
 "Despondency" is literally “shortness of spirit/breath”, sometimes meaning impatience, while "cruel bondage" is actually “hard labor” (v.
 9).

 Following this 'introduction' or preamble, the rest of the Parasha is mostly devoted to the implementation of the action plan described above.
 In 6:11, YHVH calls out to Moshe to (literally), “come - BO - speak to Pharaoh…” Notice that above He promised to “bring” – ve’heveti – His people to the land.
 “Come” – bo – stems from the same root as “bring” – la’ha’vee (that is, “cause one to come”).
 Thus the “coming” that Moshe is commanded to do before the next phase, which will include verbal ‘combat’ with Egypt’s ruler, is a “coming” first to Elohim (putting full trust in Him).
 Prior to the second plague (of frogs), Moshe will be charged once again by YHVH to “bo” – come - to Par’oh (8:1, and likewise in 9:1 and in next week’s Parasha’s opening verse).